• Skip to main content

 Here’s everything you’ll need to make a skillet spanikopita recipe along with how to prep.
 See the recipe card below for the exact quantities.

 • Frozen Chopped Spinach: Frozen chopped spinach is a great inexpensive convenience item.
-The main advantage is it's already cooked so you can get a good idea of what your spinach end-game amount will be.
-(It's hard to tell with fresh spinach.).
+The main advantage is it’s already cooked, so you can get a good idea of your spinach end-game amount.
+(It’s hard to tell with fresh spinach.)
 Be sure to squeeze as much moisture as possible from the thawed spinach.
 Nothing beats good old elbow grease.
-You can also use fresh spinach, but it has a lot of water in it so you'll need to drain it well.
+You can also use fresh spinach, but it has a lot of water in it so you’ll need to drain it well.

 • Fresh Dill: Nothing beats the flavor of fresh dill, but you can use dried dill if you need to.